-Wolverton enters her fourth season at the helm of the Green Terror.
+Wolverton enters her sixth season at the helm of the Green Terror.

 In her debut campaign, she guided a team of mostly freshmen to seven victories.
 She mentored two of the conference’s top hitters and was one of just two teams with multiple hitters in the top 12 individually.

 A year later, Wolverton led the squad to a 19-9 season, earning Centennial Conference (CC) and ECAC tournament berths with only freshmen and sophomores on the roster.
 She earned conference Coach of the Year honors after the campaign, once again mentoring two of the CC’s top hitters to all-conference honors.

 In 2014, Wolverton once again guided her Green Terror squad to a 19-win campaign and ECAC tournament appearance.
 Her squad posted the second-best hitting percentage in the conference.

 In 2015, she guided the squad to the program’s first conference tournament title and first championship since 1999.
 Her team turned in a 21-8 record and advanced to the NCAA tournament for the first time since 1989.

 The two-time CC Coach of the Year became just the second person to win a CC title as both a player and a coach.

 Prior to taking over at McDaniel, she spent the previous two seasons as the head volleyball coach at Sewanee: The University of the South.